aftersound/weave/README.md

 - The Service Framework runtime in a  Weave deployment can install a set of components which implements {ServiceMetadata/ExecutionControl, ServiceExecutor, Response}.
 Services could be created/updated/destroyed by CRUD ServiceMetadata(s).
-- The Batch Framework runtime in a Weave deployment can install a set of components which implement {Endpoint,DataClientFactory,DataClient} and {JobSpec, JobRunner, VOID}.
+- The Batch Framework runtime in a Weave deployment can install a set of components which implement {Endpoint,DataClientFactory,DataClient} and {JobSpec, JobWorker, VOID}.
 Jobs could be created/updated/deleted by CRUD JobSpecs.
 Typical jobs include transferring data among distributed data storage system, processing data, submitting jobs to distribute data compute cluster, etc.

 ## How it works